xiaoxiae/Robotics-Simplified-Website/docs/preface.md

 ## Libraries and Classes
 Throughout the project, there will be a lot of made-up classes like `Motor`, `Joystick` and `Gyro`.
-They are only used as placeholders for real classes that you would (likely) have, if you were implementing some of the concepts covered on this website on a microcontroller of your choosing.
+They are only used as placeholders for real classes that you would (likely) have, if you were implementing some of the concepts covered on this website on a platform of your choosing.

 ## About comments